 if the limit of f(x) as x approaches c

 is equal to the value of f(x) at x = c.

 then f(x) is continuous at x = c.

 And so for a function to be continuous at x = c, the limit must exist as x approaches c, that is, the left- and right-hand limits must be equal.
 (Definition 2.2)

 If a function is continuous at every value in an interval, then we say that the function is continuous in that interval.
 And if a function is continuous in any interval, then we simply call it a continuous function.

 By "every" value, we mean every one that we might name.
-See the Appendix.
+See Appendix 2.

 Calculus is essentially about functions that are continuous at every value in their domains.
 Prime examples of continuous functions are polynomials (Lesson 2).

 a) Prove that this polynomial,